-Non-granite tor situated on the valley side on the south side of Belstone Cleave, set in a lovely gorge.
-The tor is marked on OS maps.
+This is a non-granite tor situated on the valley side on the south side of Belstone Cleave, set in a lovely gorge.
+The tor is marked on OS Maps.

 On the east side of Ivy Tor Water, there is also a small, insignificant terraced pile (not pictured) at SX 6289 9364, mentioned by Paul Rendell in Dartmoor News as 'Little Ivy Tor'.